Jabriyya: History and Nature of the Term

-In Ashʿarī writings, it's often noted that the Muʿtazilīs whom they pejoratively label as “Qadariyya”—mock the Ashʿarīs by calling them “Jabriyya” in order to discredit their theological views.
-The Shi'ites used the term Jabriyya to describe Ash'ariyah and Hanbali.
-Abd al-Aziz al-Tarifi viewed the labelling of a Sunni as Jabriyya is characteristic of Qadariyya thoughts.
+The Ash'ariyah initially used the term Jabriyya to describe the followers of Jahm ibn Safwan (executed in 746).
+In Ash'ari writings, it is frequently noted that the Mu'tazilis—whom Ash'aris pejoratively labeled as “Qadariyya”—mocked the Ash'aris by calling them “Jabriyya” to discredit their theological middle-ground.
+Similarly, Shi'ites applied the term to describe Ash'aris and Hanbali traditionalists.
+Abd al-Aziz al-Tarifi viewed the labeling of a Sunni as Jabriyya as a characteristic methodology of Qadariyya-leaning thought.